Estimating and interpreting secondary attack risk: Binomial considered harmful: Introduction

-This reasoning neglects the fact that the number of possible transmission chains of length $k$ can be large, and any one of these paths can transmit infection from an index case $A$ to a susceptible household member $B$.
-A transmission chain of length $k > 1$ from the $A$ to $B$ can be specified by choosing $k - 1$ individuals from the $m - 1$ other susceptible household members.
-Each ordering of these $k - 1$ individuals determines a unique transmission chain, so the total number of paths of length $k$ from $A$ to $B$ within the household equals the number of permutations of $k - 1$ objects chosen from $m - 1$ objects, which is
+Although the probability each given transmission chain of length $k$ from $A$ to $B$ decays as $p^k$, the risk of infection through $k$ generations of transmission also depends on the number of transmission chains of length $k$.
+A transmission chain of length $k \geq 1$ from $A$ to $B$ can be specified by choosing $k - 1$ individuals from the $m - 1$ susceptible household members other than $B$.
+Each ordering of these $k - 1$ individuals produces a unique transmission chain.
+For $1 \leq k \leq m$, the total number of paths from $A$ to $B$ of length $k$ equals the number of permutations of $k - 1$ objects chosen from $m - 1$ objects:

-for $1 \leq k \leq m - 1$.
-Table~\ref{tab:paths} shows that the number of paths of length $k$ from a given susceptible to the index case can grow quickly with household size.
-Because of the risk of infection along each of these paths, the total risk of infection in susceptible household members can be much greater than the SAR.
-In a binomial model, this additional risk of infection is attributed erroneously to direct transmission from the index case, so the point estimate of the SAR is biased upward.
+Table~\ref{tab:paths} shows that the number of paths of length $k$ can grow quickly with household size.
+Each path can carry infection from $A$ to $B$, so the total risk of transmission from $A$ to $B$ along any path of length $k$ can be much greater than $p^k$.
+A binomial model attributes this additional risk of infection to direct transmission from the primary case, so the estimated SAR is too high.

+The binomial variance assumes that infections in different household members are independent.
+Because the each new infection in a household increases the risk of infection in the remaining susceptibles, infections within a household are positively correlated.
+This correlation makes the true variance in the number of infections larger than the binomial variance.
+To address this issue, cluster-adjusted variances~\cite{halloran2003estimating, cauchemez2009household, france2010household, carcione2011secondary, reichler2018household} and random effects~\cite{marsh2018unwelcome} have been used to account for correlation among household members.
+Because of the bias in the point estimate of the SAR, this adjustment for clustering does not produce confidence intervals that have the expected coverage probabilities.

-There are two ways around this difficulty.
-In a disease where the latent period (between infection and the onset of infectiousness) is much longer than the infectious period, multiple generations of infection within the household would be clearly separated.
-A binomial model could be used to estimate the risk of infection within a time interval designed to capture only the first generation of infection.
-However, most infectious diseases important to public health can have overlapping generations of infection within households.
+In a disease where the latent period (between infection and the onset of infectiousness) is longer than the infectious period, multiple generations of infection can be separated in time.
+This was seen seen most famously by Peter Panum in a measles epidemic on the Faroe Islands in 1846~\cite{panum1940observations}.
+With such separation, a binomial model could be used to estimate the risk of infection within a follow-up interval designed to capture only the first generation of transmission.
+However, most infectious diseases can have overlapping generations of infection.
+For example, influenza has an average latent period of 1-2 days days and an infectious period of 3-4 days~\cite{longini2005containing}.
+In general, the binomial model cannot be salvaged by adjusting the follow-up time of households.